Ciesluk Forest - Garfield Woods Expansion

 Additionally, SVT will hold a Conservation Restriction over the land to ensure that it is conserved forever.
 SVT will also steward and manage the property for wildlife habitat, water quality, and passive recreation.

 Both towns have been awarded a Local Acquisitions for Natural Diversity (LAND) grant from the Commonwealth of Massachusetts will cover approximately 60% of the project costs!
 Additionally, the Town of Berlin will contribute more than $66,000 to the acquisition and project cost.
-SVT hopes to raise a needed additional $140,000 to support the project - $40,000 of which we hope to raise through our crowdfunding campaign.
+SVT hopes to raise a needed additional $140,000 to support the project - $40,000 of which we hoped to raise through our crowdfunding campaign.

 Your support matters!
 Donate to support this project in any amount.